What would typically qualify as hospital/major medical expenses?

 |||

-Hospitalisation (including day cases, fixed-fee cases for cataracts, in-rooms procedures instead of hospitalisation, and alternative facilities) |
+Hospitalisation (including day cases, fixed-fee cases for cataracts, sub-acute and other facilities) |

 |